-Why Local Food?
+Why Regional Food?

-Why does choosing local food matter?
+Why does choosing regional food matter?
 After all, our state food systems and regional New England food system are embedded in a global food system that makes virturally every ingredient, product, and cuisine easily available to most Americans.
 Our grocery stores and restaurants are stocked and convenient.

-As outlined in Common Food System Challenges, where our food comes from matters: New England needs a reliable, safe, and abundant food supply.
+As outlined in Common Food System Challenges, enough risks to long-term food production are unfolding around the planet to warrant the question: If where our food comes from suddenly mattered, would New England be prepared with a reliable, safe, and abundant food supply?
 Purchasing local/regional food and beverages is really about supporting the communities and ecosystems we live in.
-By purchasing food and beverages from local/ regional farmers, fishers, aquaculturists, processors, manufacturers, distributors, stores, and restaurants, New Englanders are investing in our shared future and building an insurance policy against food supply chain risks.
-Local/regional food can also be fresher and more culturally appropriate.
+By purchasing food and beverages from local/regional farmers, fishers, aquaculturists, processors, manufacturers, distributors, stores, and restaurants, New Englanders are investing in our shared future and building an insurance policy against food supply chain risks.
+Local/regional food can also be healthier, fresher, and more culturally appropriate.